Eddo Stern

 Eddo Stern (born 1972 in Tel Aviv) is a California-based artist and developer known for creating experimental video games, game art and machinima-based works.
 Stern was a founding member of the physical-computing based collective and artist-run space C-Level.
-He holds a BA in Electronic Media and Art from University of California at Santa Cruz and an MFA in Art and Integrated Media from California Institute of the Arts.
-A professor at University of California Los Angeles' Design Media Arts program, he is additionally the director of the UCLA Game Lab.
+He holds a BA in Electronic Media and Art from University of California, Santa Cruz and an MFA in Art and Integrated Media from California Institute of the Arts.
+A professor at University of California, Los Angeles' Design Media Arts program, he is additionally the director of the UCLA Game Lab.

 Career

-Eddo Stern's work has been exhibited in a number of prestigious institutions including but not limited to the Sundance Film Festival, Tate Gallery Liverpool, The Haifa Museum of Art, Museo Reina Sofia, the Walker Art Center, Kunsthalle Düsseldorf, The New Museum, The Rotterdam Film Festival, The Kitchen, The Art Gallery of Ontario, Machine Project, The British Film Institute, and The Adelaide Film Festival.
+Eddo Stern's work has been exhibited in a number of prestigious institutions including but not limited to the Sundance Film Festival, Tate Liverpool, The Haifa Museum of Art, Museo Reina Sofia, the Walker Art Center, Kunsthalle Düsseldorf, The New Museum, The Rotterdam Film Festival, The Kitchen, The Art Gallery of Ontario, Machine Project, The British Film Institute, and The Adelaide Film Festival.